aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/shapes/managing-textbox/replace-tag-with-text-in-a-textbox-inside-the-worksheet/_index.md

 ---
-title: Replace tag with text in a textbox inside the Worksheet
+title: Replace tag with text in a textbox inside the worksheet
 type: docs
 weight: 1100
 url: /net/replace-tag-with-text-in-a-textbox-inside-the-worksheet/